michael-fadly/MAPB/README.md

 ## ToDo

-1. Contact Page

-2. Create your own Bracelet page using p5js
+1. Create your own Bracelet page using p5js

-3. Store
+2. Store